OpenAI API openai tokens context-window

 InvalidRequestError: context_length_exceeded

-Encountering InvalidRequestError: context_length_exceeded means your prompt or conversation history has exceeded the maximum token limit for the model; this guide explains how to fix it.
+Encountering InvalidRequestError: context_length_exceeded means your API prompt exceeds the model's token limit; this guide explains how to fix it.

 What This Error Means